AIOmarRehan/Animal-Image-Classification-Using-InceptionV3/README.md

 Random images were displayed with their brightness, contrast, and shape to manually confirm dataset quality.

-This step prevents hidden issues—especially in community-created or scraped datasets.
+This step prevents hidden issues, especially in community-created or scraped datasets.

 ---